GravisZro/SystemX/README.md

 # System X
-System X is a set of clients and daemons to enable fundamental operation of modern POSIX systems.
+System X is a set of clients and daemons to enable the fundamental operations of modern POSIX systems.
 You could call it a replacement for Systemd but with a different philosophy.

 # Goals
 * Small footprint - The entire system should fit on a floppy.